A Brilliant Interview with Dr. John Kotter

-I have worked with students and business leaders for many years in the leadership, management and HR fields and of course the tricky problem of change is usually a predominant part of any discussion.
-When thinking about this special themed issue on Guiding Change, the first thought was about how best to weave in Dr. Kotter’s substantial work on change, which has dominated this subject in the learning arena since his ground-breaking book “Leading Change” (1996) .
-I was excited and delighted when Dr. Kotter kindly accepted my request to interview him for this issue.
-Speaking with Dr. Kotter was phenomenal, and his deeply researched and informed ideas on change and leadership for now and the future are ones which every leader and manager must contemplate in this fast paced world.
-We will be sharing different aspects of Dr. Kotter’s work throughout the interview.
+I have worked with students and business leaders for many years in the leadership, management and HR fields and of course, the tricky problem of change is usually a predominant part of any discussion.
+When thinking about this special themed issue on Guiding Change, the first thought was about how best to weave in John Kotter’s substantial work on change, which has dominated this subject in the learning arena since his ground-breaking book “Leading Change” (1996).
+I was excited and delighted when John Kotter kindly accepted my request to interview him for this issue.
+Speaking with John Kotter was phenomenal, and his deeply researched and informed ideas on change and leadership for now and the future are ones which every leader and manager must contemplate in this fast-paced world.
+We will be sharing different aspects of John Kotter thoughts and his work throughout the interview.
 For more information about the man himself, scroll to the end of the article.
 It is with great delight that I share this wonderful interview!

 Our theme this month is about Leading Change and we are delighted to be featuring the world’s most influential thought leader on change, to give your views.
 From your extensive expertise on change, why do you think change is one of the biggest challenges leaders have?